What is a Sneaker Bot?

 While getting setup with a sneaker bot is often technically challenging and expensive, Visualping is a popular and easy-to-use sneaker bot that monitors web pages for changes and sends the user real-time alerts when there’s a sneaker drop, or when sneakers go on sale.

-Want to know when a web page changes?
+Want to monitor web pages for changes?

 Emily Fenton

-Emily is the Content Marketing Manager at Visualping.
+Emily is the Product Marketing Manager at Visualping.
 She has a degree in English Literature and a Masters in Management.
-When she’s not researching and writing about all things Visualping, she loves exploring new restaurants, playing guitar and petting her cats.
+When she’s not researching and writing about all things Visualping, she loves exploring new restaurants, playing guitar and petting her cats